 What might have been a menial, minimum-wage job in other places evolved into a unique and even competitive facet of Paris’ cycling culture.
 For this issue of Bicycle Quarterly, I interviewed two porteurs de presse, Pierre Vitupier and Jacques Greiffenberg.
 Back then, newspapers published multiple editions every day, and delivery had to be swift.
-Couriers got paid per paper delivered, so the faster you rode, the more money you made.
+Couriers got paid per paper delivered, so the faster they rode, the more money they made.
 The best runs were those where the newsstands were just short distances apart.
 They were assigned by seniority… The two old porteurs explained how a good porteur could make more money than the directors of the newspaper where he worked.

 Many porteurs were amateur or semi-professional racers who used their jobs for training, so it was natural to organize a race of the porteurs every year.
 The course started in the newspaper quarter of Paris, went around the Boulevards Extérieurs before climbing the hill of Montmartre.
 Riders had to carry 15 kg (33 lb) of newspapers.
 At the half-way point, they had to exchange their load for another pack of newspapers.
 Much of the course went over cobblestones, and not all were as smooth as the ones in the photo above.